nextlevelshit/web-coding-classes/WCC-Session-1/README.md

 Feel free to skip them.

 > **NOTICE**
 > Besides these Sessions there is an comprehensive [Glossary](../WCC-Glossary/README.md), which explains all that technical vocabulary.
-Most technical words will have hyperlinks to its explanation.
-Feel free to contribute a better description.
-This project is still under heavy development.
+> Most technical words will have hyperlinks to its explanation.
+> Feel free to contribute a better description.
+> This project is still under heavy development.
+> [Here you can find the answers](./solutions.md) to the questions of Session 1.

 ## Website Manipulation